Marie-Caroline of Bourbon-Two Sicilies, Duchess of Berry: Widowhood

-Charles Ferdinand was assassinated in 1820; Caroline was then pregnant with their fourth child, Henri, Count of Chambord (1820–1883), who was dubbed the "miracle child", as his birth continued the direct Bourbon line of King Louis XIV (his grand-uncle the King Louis XVIII, his grandfather, the future Charles X, and Charles' other son Louis Antoine all had no sons).
+Charles Ferdinand was assassinated in 1820; Marie Caroline was then pregnant with their fourth child, Henri, Duke of Bordeaux (1820–1883), who was dubbed the "miracle child", as his birth continued the direct Bourbon line of King Louis XIV (his grand-uncle the King Louis XVIII, his grandfather, the future Charles X, and Charles' other son Louis Antoine all had no sons).
 He was thus going to be the eventual heir to the throne.
-As his mother, Caroline became an important figure in the politics of the Bourbon Restoration.
+As his mother, Marie Caroline became an important figure in the politics of the Bourbon Restoration.

-In 1824, Louis XVIII died and was succeeded by Caroline's father-in-law as Charles X.
+In 1824, Louis XVIII died and was succeeded by Marie Caroline's father-in-law as Charles X.

 In the July Revolution of 1830, Charles X was overthrown.
-Both Charles and his elder son abdicated; but their cousin Louis Philippe of Orléans, who happened to be Caroline's paternal uncle by marriage, did not proclaim Henri as King.
-In May 1832, the Duchess of Berry hastened from Paris by the aid of Pierre-Antoine de Candie de la Berryer, counselor to the Parlement, on her landing in the south of France to organize an insurrection in favor of her son, the Duke of Bordeaux, since then known as the Comte de Chambord.
+Both Charles and his elder son abdicated; but their cousin Louis Philippe of Orléans, who happened to be Marie Caroline's paternal uncle by marriage, did not proclaim Henri as King.
+In May 1832, the Duchess of Berry hastened from Paris by the aid of Pierre-Antoine de Candie de la Berryer, counselor to the Parlement, on her landing in the south of France to organize an insurrection in favor of her son, the Duke of Bordeaux, since then known as the Count of Chambord.

 Instead Louis Philippe allowed the Chamber of Deputies to declare him king.
-Caroline and Henri went into exile with Charles and his family.
+Marie Caroline and Henri went into exile with Charles and his family.
 She lived in Bath for a time, and then joined Charles and Louis Antoine in Edinburgh.
-Charles lived in Holyrood Palace, but Caroline (and also Louis Antoine) lived at 11 (now 12) Regent Terrace.
+Charles lived in Holyrood Palace, but Marie Caroline (and also Louis Antoine) lived at 11 (now 12) Regent Terrace.

 Rebellion

-Caroline did not find conditions in Edinburgh agreeable, nor did she accept her son's exclusion from the throne by the Orléanist "King of the French".
+Marie Caroline did not find conditions in Edinburgh agreeable, nor did she accept her son's exclusion from the throne by the Orléanist "King of the French".
 She declared her son to be the legitimate king, and herself to be regent.
 In 1831 she left Edinburgh, and returned to her family in Naples via the Netherlands, Prussia, and Austria.
 From Naples, with the help of the Vicomte de Saint Priest, she intrigued for a Legitimist rebellion to "restore" Henri to the throne.
-She also secretly married an Italian nobleman, Ettore Carlo Lucchesi-Palli, 8th Duca della Grazia (1805–1864) on 14 December of that year.
+She also secretly married an Italian nobleman, Ettore Carlo Lucchesi-Palli, Duca della Grazia (1805–1864) on 14 December of that year.